George III: Illness

 By this time, George's health was deteriorating.
-He had a mental illness characterised by acute mania.
+He suffered from a mental illness characterised by acute mania.
 Until the mid-20th century, the King's illness was generally considered to be psychological.
 In 1966, a study by Ida Macalpine and Richard Hunter suggested that the illness was physiological, caused by the blood disease porphyria.
 Although meeting with some contemporary opposition, the view subsequently gained widespread scholarly acceptance.
 A study of samples of George's hair published in 2005 revealed high levels of arsenic, a cause of metabolic blood disorders and thus a possible trigger for porphyria.
 The source of the arsenic is not known, but it could have been a component of medicines or cosmetics.
-The theory was also established in the public mind through influential dramatisations, such as Alan Bennett's play The Madness of George III, and in Nicholas Hytner's subsequent film.
+The theory was also established in the public mind through influential dramatisations, such as Alan Bennett's play The Madness of George III and the subsequent film.
 From 2010, this view has been increasingly challenged, and Macalpine and Hunter's study criticised.
 Recent scholarship discounts the porphyria theory and contends that George's illness was psychiatric, most probably bipolar disorder.